SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/NQueenProblem/SimpleGAs/HashSets/README.md

 ### [ChessFeasibilityFunction](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/NQueenProblem/SimpleGAs/HashSets/ChessFeasibilityFunction.java):
 This function evaluates the feasibility of a solution.
-For the N-Queen problem, it ensures that exactly N queens are placed on the board.
-The function returns a double indicating the number of missing or exceeding queens on the board.
+For the N-Queens problem, it ensures that exactly *N* queens are placed on the board.
+The function returns a double value indicating the number of missing or exceeding queens.

 ### [ChessObjectiveFunction](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/NQueenProblem/SimpleGAs/HashSets/ChessObjectiveFunction.java):
 This function evaluates the objective function of a solution.
-For the N-Queen problem in this set design, it counts the number of collisions (confronted Queens).
-The function returns a double indicating the number of collisions between queens.
+In this set-based design for the N-Queens problem, it counts the number of collisions between queens.
+The function returns a double value representing the total number of collisions.

 ### [ChessGen](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/NQueenProblem/SimpleGAs/HashSets/ChessGen.java):
-This class defines a Gen containing three variables: two immutables as Integers for the row and column numbers, and a Boolean indicating the presence of a Queen in that square (`true` for queen, `false` for no queen).
+This class defines a `Gen` containing three variables:

+- Two immutable integers representing the row and column numbers.
+- A boolean value indicating the presence (`true`) or absence (`false`) of a queen on that square.

-Mutations will exclusively affect the boolean parameter, altering its value.
+Mutations will exclusively affect the boolean parameter, toggling its value.

 ### [RunNQueenOptimization](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/NQueenProblem/SimpleGAs/HashSets/RunNQueenOptimization.java):
-This is the main class where the program execution begins.
-It involves instantiating the ChessGA object (previously defined), optimizing it, and retrieving the results.
+This is the main class where program execution begins.
+It involves instantiating the `ChessGA` object, optimizing it, and retrieving the results.

-The specific components for ChessGA include:
+The specific components for `ChessGA` include:

-- MaxIterationCriteriaPolicy: A StoppingCriteria based on a maximum number of iterations.
+- **MaxIterationCriteriaPolicy:** A `StoppingCriteria` based on a maximum number of iterations.
-- FixedCrossoverPolicy: A CrossoverPolicy that applies each iteration a fixed number of crossovers.
+- **FixedCrossoverPolicy:** A `CrossoverPolicy` that applies a fixed number of crossovers per iteration.
-  - RandomSelection: A Selection procedure in which each parent is chosen randomly.
+  - **RandomSelection:** A selection procedure where each parent is chosen randomly.
-  - HeuristicCrossover: A crossover that copies the whole genome of only one parent into the child.
-This makes the semi-heuristic a more heuristic process by removing the cross between individuals.
+  - **HeuristicCrossover:** A crossover that copies the entire genome of only one parent into the child.
+This makes the semi-heuristic approach more heuristic by eliminating the exchange of genetic material between individuals.
-- UnorderedSingleProbabilityMutPol: A MutationPolicy that applies mutations stored in HasSets and filters the probability of applying the mutation with a fixed probability.
+- **UnorderedSingleProbabilityMutPol:** A `MutationPolicy` that applies mutations stored in `HashSets` and filters the probability of applying each mutation with a fixed probability.
-  - BoolGenDenialMutation: A mutation that consist on negating a Gen with its information in a boolean type.
+  - **BoolGenDenialMutation:** A mutation that negates the boolean value stored within a `Gen`.
-- FixedElitismPolicy: An ElitismPolicy that applies each iteration a fixed number of elitist individuals.
+- **FixedElitismPolicy:** An `ElitismPolicy` that selects a fixed number of elite individuals per iteration.
-- FixedNewbornPolicy: A newbornPolicy that applies each iteration a fixed number of newborn individuals.
+- **FixedNewbornPolicy:** A `NewbornPolicy` that introduces a fixed number of new individuals per iteration.
-- ChessGAInitializer: The Initializer previously defined.
+- **ChessGAInitializer:** The `Initializer` previously defined.
-  - ChessFeasibilityFunction: The FeasibilityFunction previously defined.
+  - **ChessFeasibilityFunction:** The `FeasibilityFunction` previously defined.
-  - ChessObjectiveFunction: The ObjectiveFunction previously defined.
+  - **ChessObjectiveFunction:** The `ObjectiveFunction` previously defined.

 ## Result example:
-For:
+Using the following parameters:

-- numberOfQueens = 8
+- `numberOfQueens = 8`
-- populationSize = 3
+- `populationSize = 3`
-- iterations = 20000
+- `iterations = 20000`
-- Pmut = 0.02
+- `Pmut = 0.02`
-- crossed = 1
+- `crossed = 1`
-- elitist = 1
+- `elitist = 1`
-- newborns = 1
+- `newborns = 1`
 ````
 /
 |Feasibility= 0.0000